npoakes/npoakes/README.md

 I am very new to coding and this is my attempt at starting.

 Currently I am just trying to learn, but I am interested in:
+* geospatial data
 * data science
 * games development
 * trying my hand at new languages!